diplodocuslongus/avar_imu_ros2/README.md

 - some additions to the readme\
 - make IMU simulator work (WIP)

+Run the package:

+    ros2 run allan_variance_ros2 allan_variance ~/datasets/imu/bno055/simpletest src/allan_variance_ros2/src/allan_variance_ros2/config/bno055_ros2.yaml /home/rpikim

+For the plots in python, install matplotlib:

+    $ sudo apt install python3-matplotlib

+Run:

+    $ python3 src/allan_variance_ros2/src/allan_variance_ros2/scripts/analysis.py --data ~/allan_variance.csv

+Notes:

+- thought the recommended minimum duration for the data capture is 3hrs (10800s) this time can be reduced either by adjusting the period_max parameter in src/AllanVarianceComputor.cpp (line 144), this is the average tau for the ADEV analysis; or by removing all the `nan` in the output `.csv` file.
+- to get the duration of the datacapture, which is a parameter to set (TODO: couldn't this be read from the rosbag?), do `ros2 bag info rosbag_directory` where rosbag_directory is the directory containing the .mcap rosbag., there is a `Duration` field.
+- to get the sampling rate (also a required parameter), play the rosbag (`ros2 bag play rosbag_directory`) and use `ros2 topic hz /the_imu_topic/imu_raw`, for example `ros2 topic hz /bno055/imu_raw`:

+    average rate: 100.270
+        min: 0.006s max: 0.014s std dev: 0.00139s window: 102
+    average rate: 100.177
+        min: 0.006s max: 0.014s std dev: 0.00109s window: 203

+Parameters settings:

+Edit the exisiting .yaml or create a new for your own sensor, following the model:

+    imu_topic: "/bno055/imu_raw"
+    imu_rate: 100
+    measure_rate: 100 # Rate to which imu data is subsampled
+    sequence_duration: 1373 # duration of the sequence (in seconds)
+    sequence_offset: 0 # sequence start within the recorded data (in seconds)

+Example of full command:

+    ros2 run allan_variance_ros2 allan_variance ~/datasets/imu/bno055/simpletest src/allan_variance_ros2/src/allan_variance_ros2/config/bno055_ros2.yaml /home/rpikim

+This uses data captured on a raspberry pi 5 with the BNO055 connected via I2C and using the pacakge [IMU_bno055_ROS2](https://github.com/diplodocuslongus/IMU_bno055_ROS2)

 Original (Autoliv-Research's) readme.md
+TODO: adjust and merge.

 ROS2-port of this [ROS package](https://github.com/ori-drs/allan_variance_ros).